 Our wood products are certified under the Program for Endorsement of Forest Certification (PEFC) Chain of Custody System, providing assurance that international sustainability benchmarks are met through rigorous third-party assessment.

 We are currently preparing Management Plan #5 for Tree Farm Licence 46.
 An important part of the Management Plan is a timber supply analysis for the TFL.
-The first step in the timber supply analysis process is the preparation of an Information Package that documents the procedures, assumptions, data, and model to be used in the analysis.
-That document can be downloaded here for your review and feedback.

 - What is Certification ?